poppinlp/fastify-xss-filter/README.md

 ### setOnOldIE {boolean}

 Force to set header for IE whos version under 9.
+Default is `false`.

 ## Changelog